- Soil Association

 But trying new things is best done together.

-Soil Association Scotland's Mob Grazing Operational Group builds on the work of the Mob Grazing Field Lab, where 16 farmers got together in 2018 to follow each other's experiences of transitioning to this 'tall grass' grazing system and share best practice.
+Soil Association Scotland's Farming for Biodiversity Operational Group has built on the work of the Mob Grazing Field Lab, where 16 farmers got together in 2018 to follow each other's experiences of transitioning to this 'tall grass' grazing system and share best practice.

 Meet the mob grazers